UChi-ComPy23/hw6/README.md

 This homework is a short one to give you time to work on your project.

 ### Due Date
-This assignment is due Thursday, November 16 at 10:00 pm Chicago time.
+This assignment is due Tuesday, December 3 at 10:00 pm Chicago time.

 ### Grading Rubric